• Skip to primary navigation

 • Preheat oven to 160 degrees celsius (fan-forced).
 Line 2 flat baking trays with baking paper and set aside.

-• Place the butter, golden syrup and boiling water into the Thermomix bowl and heat on 80 degrees, 3 minutes, Speed 2.
+• Place the butter, golden syrup and boiling water into the Thermomix bowl and heat for 3 minutes, 80 degrees, Speed 2.

-• Add the bi-carb soda and mix on Speed 3, 5 seconds.
+• Add the bi-carb soda and mix for 5 seconds, Speed 3.

 • Add the rolled oats, raw sugar and plain flour to the Thermomix bowl.
-Mix on Reverse, Speed 3, 10 seconds.
+Mix for 10 seconds, Reverse, Speed 3.
+Allow mixture to cool.

-• Add the chocolate chips and almonds and mix on Reverse, Speed 3, 5 seconds.
+• Add the chocolate chips and almonds and mix for 5 seconds, Reverse, Speed 3.

 • Place teaspoonful sized amounts of dough onto the prepared baking trays (leaving enough room to allow for spreading).

 • Bake for 15-20 minutes or until golden.
-Allow to cool on the trays for 10 minutes before transferring to a wire rack to cool completely (please note that the ANZACS will firm up on cooling).
+Allow to cool on the trays for 10 minutes before transferring to a wire rack to cool completely (note - the ANZACS will firm up on cooling).

 Nutrition